-We have calculated the Accrued Liability separately for four groups of Town employees, who are eligible for different OPEB benefits.
-We have broken the accrued liability for each group into several pieces: benefits that are expected to be paid prior to age 65 (i.e., prior to Medicare) and after age 65 (i.e., after Medicare) to current active members and their covered dependents after retirement, and the same figures for members who have already retired and are currently receiving benefits.
+We have calculated the Accrued Liability for Town employees who are eligible for OPEB benefits.
+We have broken the accrued liability into several pieces: benefits that are expected to be paid prior to age 65 (i.e., prior to Medicare) and after age 65 (i.e., after Medicare) to current active members and their covered dependents after retirement, and the same figures for members who have already retired and are currently receiving benefits.
 In all cases, the Accrued Liability only reflects benefits that are paid for by the Town, taking into account any implicit rate subsidies.